Brad Gosselink and Toolpig talk about the Makita track saw.

 Late in 2016 I put my order in for an SP 6000 J and 2 55 inch rails.
 I also ordered a pair of the clamps and a set of guard rail connectors to make one long rail out of two short ones.

-I really do feel the extra power.
+I really do like the extra power.
 The motor is very smooth and has a really nice soft start and electric brake.
 The over all operation is typical Makita.
 Controls are well placed.
 The handle is comfortable.
 The plunge action is very smooth.
-I also like the bevel lock mechanism Brad mentioned.
+I also like the bevel lock mechanism.
 It allows you to lock the Saw to the track while making bevel cuts.
-Check this short video to see it in action.

 I have found the riving knife omission to be less of a problem than I had been led to believe.
 I have actually never had a kickback on a track saw with or without a riving knife.
 Similar to what Brad said I have used a worm drive Saw for my whole career.
 At this point it’s 30 years.
 I pay attention to how a Saw feels in the cut.
 You can feel a motor starting to labor more if the blade starts getting pinched in the kerf.
 I can control a kickback on a wormdrive.
 These track saws don’t have near as much torque as a wormdrive.

 The other omission was the offcut splinter guard.
-I find that this affects me more than the lack of a riving knife.
-It allows more splintering on your waste side of the cut.
-If that cut off is scrap it’s no big deal but if that cut off is half a sheet of plywood or maybe even more it becomes a problem.
+I miss this more than the riving knife.
+It allows a little more splintering on your waste side of the cut.
+If that cut off is scrap it’s no big deal but if that cut off is half a sheet of plywood or maybe even more it could create a problem.
 The Makita does allow for a 2mm deep scoring cut which drastically reduces the chipping and splintering in difficult materials like melamine and thin veneer plywoods.
+It really works well and produces cuts as clean as or cleaner than the Festool TS55.
 Although this does increase the quality of the work it also increases the time spent for each cut.